Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti, in theory, should be much faster than the GeForce 9800 GTX+ overall. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti should theoretically perform much faster than the GeForce 9800 GTX+ in general. (explain)

-Texel RateThe GeForce GTX 650 Ti will be much (about 26%) faster with regards to AF than the GeForce 9800 GTX+. (explain)
+Texel RateThe GeForce GTX 650 Ti will be quite a bit (more or less 26%) better at anisotropic filtering than the GeForce 9800 GTX+. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison